jonathancarroll/ks-redirect/README.md

 - `SERVER_PORT`: Port number the server should run on.
 Example: `8080`
 - `REDIRECT_TIME`: Number of seconds the redirect page should appear for.
 Example: `3`
 - `FB_PIXEL_ID`: Pixel ID.
 Example: `32432458364877589`
+- `CODE_MAP_URL`: URL that a remote code map is downloaded from on startup.
+See `src/codemap.js` for example.
+If variable isn't set the local code map will be used.